MerosCrypto/Meros/docs/Protocol/Lattice.md

 Send Entries have the following fields:

-- output: The Ed25519 Public Key to transfer funds to.
+- output: The Ed25519 Public Key to allow to receive these funds.
 - amount The amount of Meri to send.
 - proof: Work that proves this isn't spam.